oliou/GroovOliou/README.md

 GroovOliou is a VST3 plugin for MacOS developed with the [JUCE framework](https://docs.juce.com/master/tutorial_create_projucer_basic_plugin.html).

-The goal was to create a simple drum sample player that would ease the browsing process to select samples.
+The goal was to create a simple drum sample player that would easily browse across long list of samples.
-The UI offers dedicated buttons to load directly the following/previous sample located under the same folder, instead of having to open the navigation menu every time.
+The UI offers dedicated buttons to load directly the next/previous sample located under the same folder, instead of having to open the navigation menu every time to change the sample.

 It also offers the following features:
-- Attack
+- Sample start trim
-- Decay
+- release
-- Play order
+- Play modes (Note On/Off or One-shot)
+- Reverse Playback
 - Pitch
 - Balance
 - Gain
 - Multiple outputs